-The garden and arboretum was originally laid out at the turn of the last century by the present owners great grandfather.
-Rupert Eley has undertaken recent plantings over the last 20 years and the garden now contains the national collection of deciduous euonymus.
+The garden and arboretum were originally laid out at the turn of the last century by the present owner’s great grandfather.
+Rupert Eley has undertaken recent plantings over the last 20 years and the garden now contains the national collection of Deciduous Euonymus.

 Closed Easter Sunday

 If conditions in the garden become too dangerous, after very wet and windy weather, we may have to close the garden.

 Entry into the garden is by ticket only: